mitranim/codex/readme.md

 The fields `Traits.KnownSounds` and `Traits.KnownVowels` let you specify custom sets of sounds and vowels to recognise in words.
-This lets you make the package compatible with any character set, including non-Latin.
+This lets you make the package compatible with any character set, including non-Latin alphabets.
 See `Traits.Examine()`.

 #### `NewTraits([]string) (*Traits, error)`